GreenfinityFarms/green_gui/README.md

 to the external instance that's already running, otherwise you won't have access to any of the data from Hapi.

+Additionally, we get access to Meteor's rich reactivity model which provides a pub/sub interface for keeping client screens up-to-date. `Minimongo` let's use write client-side code (`Collection.find({ "name": "Temp" })`) as if it were running on the server, and vice versa.

 TODO: connect Meteor to external Mongo instance.
 Set the `MONGO_URL` environment variable to something similar to: